Lincoln University logo

 Is Lincoln University the right fit for me?

 Whether Lincoln University is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (66% admit rate), cost ($13,732/year out-of-state), campus culture in Lincoln University, and available programs.
+Key factors to consider: admissions selectivity (66% admit rate), avg net price ($14,977/year after aid), campus culture in Lincoln University, and available programs.
 Use CollegeCove's compare tool to weigh Lincoln University against similar schools side-by-side.

 Ready to apply?